-"Like sands through the hourglass, so are the days of our lives."
-For half of a century, those words have introduced and underscored one of daytime drama's rare mainstays.
-NBC's "Days of our Lives," which turned 50 in November 2015, first premiered as a half-hour drama in 1965 and expanded to an hour 10 years later.
+For almost half a century, those words have introduced and underscored NBC's longest-running drama series.
+"Days of our Lives," which turns 55 on Nov.
+8, 2020, first premiered as a half-hour drama in 1965 and expanded to an hour 10 years later.

-The show has garnered 43 Daytime Emmy Awards, including 2015's Outstanding Daytime Drama, and numerous nominations, as well as multiple People's Choice Awards, GLAAD Media Awards and Prism Awards.
-The show airs nationally on NBC in the United States and in over 25 countries internationally.
-The show's success derives from its consistent commitment to excellence in writing and storytelling - supported by a diverse ensemble of performers - and its uncanny knack for anticipating viewer interests.
+The show has garnered 58 Emmy Awards - most recently 2018's Outstanding Daytime Drama - and 372 nominations, as well as multiple People's Choice Awards, GLAAD Media Awards and Prism Awards.
+The show's success stems from its consistent commitment to excellence in writing and storytelling - supported by a diverse ensemble of performers - and an uncanny knack for anticipating viewer interests.
 With its mix of classic genre traditions and groundbreaking narratives reflecting modern life, "Days of our Lives" remains a perennial favorite among viewers of all ages.

 "Days of our Lives" is set in the fictitious Midwestern town of Salem.
-The core families are the Bradys, the Hortons and the DiMeras, and the multi-layered storylines involve elements of romance, adventure, mystery, comedy and drama.
+The core families are Bradys, Hortons and DiMeras, and the multi-layered storylines involve elements of romance, adventure, mystery, comedy and drama.